AipNooBest/wow-discord-rpc/README.md

 ## Requirements
 - Python 3 for Windows, the [web-based installer](https://www.python.org/downloads/windows/) is OK.
 When it's finished installing, you will be asked if you want Python to be added to your $PATH, you have to say yes.
 ## Setup
 Create a folder with the name `IPC` in the `Interface/AddOns/`.
-Then [download](https://github.com/AipNooBest/wow-discord-rpc/archive/refs/heads/main.zip) the repository and decompress it in the newly created directory.
+Then [download](https://github.com/AipNooBest/wow-discord-rpc/archive/refs/heads/main.zip) the repository and extract files from `wow-discord-rpc-main` folder into the newly created directory.
 Then launch the `Installer.bat`.
 It will install everything is required, create `WoW.bat` and delete itself.
 From now on you'll need to run the game from this .bat file.
-You can make a shortcut and set an icon. **You can't move `WoW.bat` anywhere else, it has to be launched from `AddOns/IPC/` directory.**
+You can create a shortcut on your desktop and set an icon. **You can't move `WoW.bat` anywhere else, it has to be launched from `AddOns/IPC/` directory.**

 **Note:** you have to play the game in borderless or windowed mode, full-screen is **not supported**!